namnguyen2103/VietnameseWikiRAG/README.md

 ## Introduction
 A Natural Language Processing school project that aims to build a Vietnamese Question-Answering system based on 10,000 articles from Vietnamese Wikipedia using Retrieval Augmented Generation (RAG).

-## Prepare
+## Preparation
-Download the requirements libraries:
+Download the required libraries:
 ``` bash
 pip install -r requirements.txt`
 ```